Skip to content ↓

 • We will not accept incorrect uniform unless there is a recognised medical condition.

-• pupils not wearing correct uniform will not be allowed to attend classes.
+• Pupils not wearing correct uniform and refusing to wear school issued loan uniform will not be allowed to attend classes and placed in Reset for the remainder of the day.

 • Parental contact will be made: either a pupil may be sent home to change into required uniform or parents may bring the required uniform into school.